LucyHeath/Bored/README.md

 Here we set the activity `choice` object, which contains the `type`(category) and `activity` (description) keys, to state.

-The `handeGetChoice` function is set to `useCallback` so the component will not re-render unless the `choice` changes. and the API request is made within the `useEffect` for the choice data when `handleGetChoice ` is called.
+The `handeGetChoice` function is set to `useCallback` so the component will not re-render unless the `choice` changes and the API request is made within the `useEffect` when `handleGetChoice ` is called.
 The `useLocation` object will update each time the URL changes, and makes an API call to the `choice` that is currently held in state `location.state.choice.type`.

 ![Screenshot 2023-01-05 at 19 28 55](https://user-images.githubusercontent.com/114397080/210864178-2d183935-0d2f-46fa-83f9-2698c3a81858.png)

 “Try again” button makes another call to the API endpoint to show another random enpoint of the same `choice` currently held in state .
 “Back to Activities” uses a button as a `Link` to navigate back to the main activity menu.

 ### Activity index page
-We saved activity categories and images in the `choiceArray` as the a "show all" endpoint was, infortunatley, not available in our chosen API.
+We saved activity categories and images in the `choiceArray` as the no "show all" endpoint was available in our chosen API.

 We used `useNavigate` in the `navigateToChoice` function, in which params have been set as the `choice` currently held in state, onClick.
 If the user clicks the "Suprise Me" button instead, the `getRandomChoice` function is called which randomises a `choice` , saves it to `randomChoice` and uses the `navigateToChoice` function to navigate to it.